WiFi Calling: Everything You Need to Know

 There are a couple of reasons why your calls may be dropping while connected to WiFi:

-1. Your WiFi Network is Overloaded – WiFi networks can only handle so many devices at a time.
-Bandwidth is limited when multiple devices are sending and receiving data.
+WiFi networks can only handle so many devices at a time.
+Multiple devices sending and receiving data limits bandwidth.
 Thus, your WiFi call may drop or be of very low quality.
-If possible, try making WiFi calls when there is less congestion.
-Otherwise, you’ll have to use your cellular signal.

-2. You’re On the Edge of the WiFi Coverage – WiFi routers have limited coverage.
-Under optimal conditions, WiFi signals can reach about 150 ft from the router on the 2.4 GHz frequency.
-The higher the frequency, the less reach.
 When on the edge of the coverage bubble, WiFi signal may not be strong enough to maintain a WiFi call.
 Try moving closer to the router to get a stronger signal.

-3. Calls are Constantly Bouncing Between WiFi and Cellular – WiFi calls are handed off to cellular when a decent cellular signal is detected, and vice versa.
+WiFi calls switch to cellular when the phone detects a decent cellular signal, and vice versa.
 In an area where both networks are available, the constant handoff can cause your call to drop.
 Either turn off WiFi calling and use cellular or turn on airplane mode and use WiFi calling.

-4. Your Operating System is Not Up to Date – Carries advise phones have the latest operating system installed to use WiFi calling.
+Carries advise phones have the latest operating system installed to use VoWiFi.
 WiFi calls may drop when using an old OS.
 Ensure you have the latest operating system installed to fix dropped WiFi calls.

 What if I Can’t Use WiFi Calling?